 Reed Library will place on Electronic Reserve excerpts from copyrighted works in accordance with the following guidelines.

-The amounts of material per semester that may be placed on E-Reserve are as follows:
+The amount of materials per semester that may be placed on E-Reserve are as follows:

 - No more than 15% of a book